 I have been impulsive and hasty as long as I can remember.
-And I have known myself, by my results, stupid, as long as I remember.
+And I have known myself, by my results, stupid, stupid as the stupid does, as long as I remember.

 My results in any endeavor, any relationship, and the business of life have been anything but stellar.
 Mistakes, mistakes, mistakes.